ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 Yet again this year, Solidity ranks as the most used programming language among the participants (42.9%), closely followed by TypeScript (16.7%), and JavaScript (15.4%).

-We observed a big hike in Solidity users going from 28.9% last year to 42.9% this year.
+We observed a big hike in survey participants who use Solidity the most going from 28.9% last year to 42.9% this year.
 JavaScript and TypeScript seem to have swapped places this year.

 Other less frequently mentioned languages are Python (9.5%), Rust (3.5%), and C# (2.4%), and C++ (2.2%).

 ![Most Used Programming Language](slide18)

-When asked about the favourite language of the participant, Solidity ranks the highest with 29.1% of the votes, followed by Python (15.6%), JavaScript (12.4%), TypeScript (12%), and Rust (10%).
+When asked about the favourite language of the participants, Solidity ranks the highest with 29.1% of the votes, followed by Python (15.6%), JavaScript (12.4%), TypeScript (12%), and Rust (10%).

-Some other that were mentioned are Rust, Go, C++, Java, and a few others.
+Other lesser mentioned languages in this list were Go (4.1%), C++ (3.4%), Java (3%), C# (2.8%), and C (1.5%).

 ![Favorite Programming Language](slide19)